Barcelona’s beach

 Hats on the beach of Barcelona

-10 x things to see and do at the Barcelona beach
+12 things to see and do at the Barcelona beach besides sunbathing

-Not into hours of sunbathing?
-There is plenty to see and do on and around Barcelona’s beach:
+Not a fan of sunbathing for hours?
+There’s plenty to see and do in and around Barcelona’s beach:

 1. Homage to Barceloneta